Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: Supremum of Greedy Adaptivity Gap

 It is easy to see that, in the non-adaptive setting, the optimal seeding strategy is to choose $k$ seeds from $A$ such that they do not share any out-neighbors, in which case the $k$ chosen seeds will cause the infection of exactly $k$ leaves in each $T_i$.
 This is also what the non-adaptive greedy algorithm will do.
 As before, to find an upper bound for any seed set $S$ with $|S|=k$, we assume that all vertices in each $T_i$ are infected, and we have $\sigma(S)\leq M\left(k\cdot\frac1{d^d}W+\sum_{i=0}^dd^i\right).$

-For the similar reason as it is in the proof of Lemma~\ref{lem:ltm_precribed}, the greedy adaptive policy would iteratively pick a seed $a_{\z}\in A$ such that, for each $i=1,\ldots,M$, if the root in $T_i$ is not yet infected, the path from $z_i$-th leaf to the root in $T_i$ contains no infected vertices.
 By the same analysis in the proof of Lemma~\ref{lem:ltm_precribed}, by choosing $k$ seeds among $A$ as described above, which is equivalent as choosing $k$ leaves in each of $T_1,\ldots,T_M$ simultaneously, the root in each $T_i$ is infected with probability at least $\frac12$.
 Therefore, the expected total number of infected vertices is at least $M\cdot\frac12W$.

 It may seem problematic that the greedy adaptive policy may start to seed the roots among $T_1,\ldots,T_M$ when it sees that there are already a lot of infected roots (so seeding a root is better than seed a vertex in $A$).
-However, we can always choose $M$ to be large enough such that, after choosing $k$ seeds adaptively from $A$, the total number of uninfected roots is still significantly more than $d^d$ with high probability, so that seeding a vertex from $A$ is still more beneficial.
-This is always possible: supposing $p$ is the probability that a root is infected with $k$ adaptive seeds from $A$, we only need to choose $M$ such that $M\cdot(1-p)\gg d^d$.
+However, since $M\gg d^{d+1}$, by simple calculations, this can only happen when there are already $(1-o(1))M$ trees with infected roots, in which case the number of infected vertices is already much more than $M\cdot\frac12 W$.